PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening another pull request.

+The latest implementation unit completes the immutable `ConversionRequest` read boundary inside the direct exporter.
+All 36 option reads now use `request.get`, artifact selection continues through `ArtifactPlan`, and the original `kwargs` object is referenced only when constructing the request.
-The latest implementation unit co-locates successful NHWC AveragePool bridge layout-set and static-shape state application with its existing Torch-free policy rewrite.
-The orchestrator is 294 lines at this checkpoint, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader fast-precanonicalize extraction.
+The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.

 ## Completed work